hussain-data/Python_Data_Analytics_Projects/README.md

 7. How many employees Resigned & Terminated in each department?
 8. How does salary vary with years of experience?
 9. What is the average performance rating by department?
-10.Which Country has the highest concentration of employees?
+10. Which Country has the highest concentration of employees?
-11.Is there a correlation between performance rating and salary?
+11. Is there a correlation between performance rating and salary?
-12.How has the number of hires changed over time (per year)?
+12. How has the number of hires changed over time (per year)?
-13.Compare salaries of Remote vs On-Site employees; is there a significant difference?
+13. Compare salaries of Remote vs On-Site employees; is there a significant difference?
-14.Find the Top 10 employees with the highest salary in each department.
+14. Find the Top 10 employees with the highest salary in each department.
-15.Identify the department with the highest attrition rate (Resigned %).
+15. Identify the department with the highest attrition rate (Resigned %).
 ![image alt](https://github.com/hussain-data/Python_Data_Analytics_Projects/blob/f726ef815b1a7cf880586f8d23e15947ed2db4af/netflix.png)
 ![image alt](https://github.com/hussain-data/Python_Data_Analytics_Projects/blob/1fb042d6fbe9bc56866f8e472ca01d3fb240f9fa/weather_image.png)